-Loan-level arrears stand at 0.92%, and they have started stabilizing from their peak in April 2020, at 1.90%.
+Loan-level arrears stand at 1.3%.
 Overall delinquencies remain well below our Spanish RMBS index (see "Related Research").

-Cumulative defaults, defined as loans in arrears for a period equal to or greater than 18 months, represent 1.59% of the closing pool balance.
-The interest deferral trigger for class B is not at risk of being breached because it is defined at 10%, and we do not expect that this level will be reached in the near term.
+Cumulative defaults, defined as loans in arrears for a period equal to or greater than 18 months, represent 2.11% of the closing pool balance.
+The first interest deferral trigger is for class D, and it is not at risk of being breached because it is defined at 3.95%, and we do not expect that this level will be reached in the near term.

 Our analysis also considers the transaction's sensitivity to the potential repercussions of the coronavirus outbreak.
-Of the pool, only 1.97% of loans are on payment holidays under the Spanish sectorial moratorium schemes, and the proportion of loans with either legal or sectorial payment holidays has remained low.
-The government announced it will approve a new payment holiday scheme available until March 31, 2021, where the payment holidays could last up to three months.
-In our analysis, we considered the potential impact of this extension and the liquidity risk the payment holidays could present should they become arrears in the future.
+Of the pool, only 1.44% of loans are on payment holidays under the Spanish sectorial moratorium schemes, and the proportion of loans with either legal or sectorial payment holidays has remained low.
+The government approved a new payment holiday scheme available until March 30, 2021.
+Therefore, current figures might increase.
+In our analysis, we considered the potential effect of this scheme extension and the risk the payment holidays could present should they become arrears or defaults in the future.

-Our operational, counterparty, rating above the sovereign, and legal risk analyses remain unchanged since our last review.
+Our operational, counterparty, rating above the sovereign, and legal risk analyses remain unchanged since our previous review.
 Therefore, the ratings assigned are not capped by any of these criteria.